-Tuition and fees are subject to change without notice.
-See www.kish.edu for current tuition and fee rates.
-A variable tuition rate of \$142 per credit hour, in addition to the standard tuition rate, will be applied to all nursing courses in the 'ADN/LPN program and all courses in the Radiologic Technology program.
+A variable tuition rate of \$144 per credit hour, in addition to the standard tuition rate, will be applied to all nursing courses in the 'ADN/LPN program and all courses in the Radiologic Technology program.

-A variable tuition rate of \$69.50 per credit hour, in addition to the standard tuition rate, will be applied to all courses in the AET/MT, AMT, CAD, CRT, DPT, ELE, EMS, EST, TPM, and WT programs effective Summer 2018.
+A variable tuition rate of \$72 per credit hour, in addition to the standard tuition rate, will be applied to all courses in the AET/MT, AMT, CAD, CRT, DPT, ELE, EMS, EST, TPM, and WT programs.